 - Discussed in Dragonseye, between B'nurrin and K'vin about the prospect of facing the first Threadfall in two hundred years (they're at the end of the first Interval, about to face the Second Pass).
 K'vin's Weyrwoman, Zulaya, surprises him by admitting she's concerned about needing to change pants during Fall herself.

 - In Lene Kaaberbol's Dina at the Dragon Fortress Dina, a 13 years old girl, is caught between two dragons:

 "It would be wonderful if I could say that I looked at the dragon calmly and fearlessly.
 But I didn't.
 Instead, I wet myself."

-- In the Animorphs book where Tobias is captured and tortured by the Yeerks, the author is kind enough to draw the reader's attention to the exact point in time where the pain becomes intense enough to invoke this trope.
+- In the Animorphs book where Tobias is captured and tortured by the Yeerks, the author is kind enough to draw the reader's attention to the exact point in time where the pain becomes intense enough to invoke this trope (though he is a bird at this point).
 You know, for kids!

 - Theatrica features someone urinating themselves just before standing trial.
 The trial procedure is severe, and the punishment system rather brutal.

 - Characters in A Song of Ice and Fire crap their pants frequently when they become afraid.